gmnenad/CalculatorNotepad/README.md

 ## Additional features
-In addition to features that can be seen in above examples, several other features could be mentioned ( in no particular order ):
+In addition to features that can be seen in above examples, several other features could be mentioned, many of them configurable in Meny/Options :
 - support for display in different number bases, like binary `bin` and hexadecimal `hex` , in addition to default `dec`
     - those commands are used alone in line, and all results after them are displayed in that number base
     - numbers can be entered as literals directly in binary base ( prefix `0b`, eg `x=0b101` ) or hexadecimal base ( prefix `0x`, eg `y=0xFF` )